gustycooper/gustycooper.github.io/mydoc/mydoc_5_enumeration_types.md

 ## Enumeration Type – ```Dog``` and ```DogType``` Example

 A data type is a set of values and a set of operations.
 An enumeration type is a set of values.
 You have to add the operations.
 An enumeration type allows you to enumerate specific values for a type.
-Suppose we need to write a program for veternarian that enumerates the various dogs that visit.
+Suppose we need to write a program for veterinarian that enumerates the various dogs that visit.
 We can choose ```String``` to capture the various dog types.
 For example, ```"Poodle"```, ```"German Shepard"```, ```"Hound"```, and so on.
 Using this approach, we declare variables of type ```String``` to capture the dog type.

 '''java
 String dogType = "Poodle";